Charles Gunn (Angel): After the Fall

 Upon seeing what has become of Gunn, Angel tells him he is sorry.
-Gunn says he figured he would say that, and tells him to table that for now.
-Gunn takes Angel around his base of operations, explains what happened to him.
-When Angel sees that Gunn thinks he is doing the right thing, Angel cautions him that the beast is the one in control, not him.
+Gunn says he figured he would say that and tells him to table that for now.
+Gunn takes Angel around his base of operations and explains what happened to him.
+When Angel sees that Gunn thinks he is doing the right thing, she cautions him that the beast is in control, not him.
 Gunn attacks him, angered that Angel thinks that Gunn isn't himself.
-Gunn proceeds to remove all of the magic that had kept Angel alive, and realizes that Angel was actually now a human.
+Gunn proceeds to remove all of the magic that had kept Angel alive and realizes that Angel is now actually a human.
 Gunn decides to let Angel lie there and die slowly, only to be confronted by Wesley's "ghost", who reveals to him that the visions he has been receiving are from the Senior Partners rather than the Powers That Be.
-Ignoring this revelation, Gunn continues to attack his former friends, his team of Slayers apparently staking Spike- although Spike is later seen alive thanks to Illyria's timeslips- before he is kicked out of a window by Connor while trying to kill Angel again.
+Ignoring this revelation, Gunn continues to attack his former friends, with his team of Slayers apparently staking Spike — although Spike is later seen alive thanks to Illyria's timeslips — before he is kicked out of a window by Connor while trying to kill Angel again.
 Confronting Illyria, he tricks her into transforming into Fred so that he can shoot her, reverting her to her true form in the hope that he can convince her to use her powers to rewind time so that the Fall never occurs, only for Illyria to vow to unmake time itself.
-Realizing that the Senior Partners cannot allow him to die, Angel provokes Gunn into killing him, thus forcing the Senior Partners to reverse time to the original battle in the alleyway, giving Angel the opportunity to save Gunn before he is sired, the group subsequently taking Gunn to the hospital, where he falls into a coma.
+Realizing that the Senior Partners cannot allow him to die, Angel provokes Gunn into killing him, thus forcing the Senior Partners to reverse time to the original battle in the alleyway and giving Angel the opportunity to save Gunn before he is born.
+The group subsequently takes Gunn to the hospital, where he falls into a coma.
 In Aftermath #18 Gunn is shown driving a sports car.
 Gunn seems to be recovering from his wound well, but was stated not to be ready to rejoin the team yet.
 In Aftermath #23 Gunn is spotlighted.
-It is explained how he was cured so quickly from the attacks at the end of the series and he and Illyria come to a mutual agreement and strike a friendship of sorts.
-In the end Illyria and Gunn take off to find adventure, slay demons, and find a new direction in their lives.
+It is explained how he was cured so quickly from the attacks at the end of the series, and he and Illyria come to a mutual agreement and strike a friendship of sorts.
+In the end, Illyria and Gunn take off to find adventure, slay demons, and find a new direction in their lives.